 Given the power of social media and the popularity of sites like Glassdoor, an employer that does not consistently demonstrate a caring employee culture is at greater risk of negative ratings and social media comments from former and current employees that can impact the company long after it has turned the corner on culture.

-departing employees need a leg up
+departing employees need support

 In a fiercely competitive hiring environment, employees need to take advantage of the latest job search techniques, showcase their skills and capabilities properly, be exposed to creative employment options such as entrepreneurship and the gig economy as well as have access to traditional job opportunities for which they are a strong match.